utkarsh17naik/operations-task-utkarsh/README.md

 ## Practical case: Deployable development environment

+### Summary of Solution
+Deployed a managed and severless containerised solution on AWS using ECS and Fargate.
+Terraform was used an IAC for automating application infratructure setup on AWS.

 ### Pre-requisite
  - AWS CLI
  - AWS Access credentials/IAM Role attached to the instance